lightmatmul/Data-Generation-with-OpenAI/README.md

 ## Overview

 The codebase is structured to handle various steps in the dataset preparation process, from formatting prompts to sending API calls and processing responses.
-The tools included are ideal for researchers and developers looking to automate the preparation of training data for Reinforcement Learning from Human Feedback (RLHF) and other machine learning tasks.
+The tools included are ideal for researchers and developers looking to automate the preparation of training data for LLM SFT and RLHF training.

 ## Directory Structure